World Logic Day: Celebrations

-The Logica Universalis Association, an informal meta-association promoting logic closely linked to Jean-Yves Béziau, promoted the celebration of World Logic Day 2019 by encouraging logicians worldwide to organise independent events on 14 January 2019.
-Approximately sixty such events were organised in 33 countries.
+The Logica Universalis Association, an informal meta-association promoting logic, promoted the celebration of World Logic Day 2019 by encouraging logicians worldwide to organise independent events on 14 January 2019.

 The success of this informal first World Logic Day formed part of the deliberations of the 40th UNESCO General Conference in November 2019 which led to the formal proclamation by UNESCO.
 On the first World Logic Day after the UNESCO proclamation, the Director-General of UNESCO, Audrey Azoulay, issued a statement highlighting the importance of logic:

-In the twenty-first century – indeed, now more than ever – the discipline of logic is a particularly timely one, utterly vital to our societies and economies.
+In the twenty-first century—indeed, now more than ever—the discipline of logic is a particularly timely one, utterly vital to our societies and economies.
 Computer science and information and communications technology, for example, are rooted in logical and algorithmic reasoning.

+The first two World Logic Days (in 2019 and 2020) were informally organised and consisted of approximately sixty events in about thirty countries.
+After the second World Logic Day, the coordination of the celebrations was taken over by CIPSH: World Logic Days 2021, 2022, and 2023 had between sixty and eighty events each.

-World Logic Day 2020 was celebrated by approximately sixty events in 35 countries.
+In addition to events, World Logic Day 2022 was celebrated with a special puzzle The two tribes of If by Alex Bellos on the Guardian website.

+The 2025 edition of the World Logic Day featured an online roundtable titled "Logic in All its Dimensions" organized by the Logica Universalis Association (LUA), highlighting the multifaceted applications of logic across different fields.